What AMLO Infrastructure Will Do to Mexico

 Paz Gómez

-Paz Gómez is an Econ Americas analyst and a widely published economic commentator.
+Paz Gómez is the Econ Americas research director and a widely published economic commentator.
 Based in Quito, she leads the firm’s office in Ecuador.
 She holds an MS in digital currency and blockchain from the University of Nicosia, Cyprus, and a BA in international relations and political science from San Francisco University of Quito.
 She is a cofounder and the academic coordinator of Libre Razón, a classical-liberal think tank in Quito, Ecuador.
 Follow @mpazgomezm.

 More Posts